Office of Academic Enhancement

 What wisdom would you try to impart to the world if you knew it was your last chance?

-At the end of the spring semester, prior to Commencement, a TAMUG Faculty member will deliver a topic as if it was the "last lecture" they could ever give in recognition of graduating students.
+On September 18, 2007, Carnegie Mellon professor and alumnus Randy Pausch delivered a one-of-a-kind last lecture that made the world stop and pay attention.
+At the end of the spring semester, prior to Commencement, a TAMUG Faculty member will deliver a topic as if it was the "last lecture" they could ever give in recognition of our graduating students.

 The senior class nominates the Faculty that they would like hear most and the Last Lecture Committee, comprised of Students, Staff, and Faculty, vote to make the final selection.